7 Facts You Might Not Know About Stink Bugs

 3. Stink Bugs Have Very Few Natural Predators

 While stink bug eggs and nymphs may be vulnerable to parasitic wasps, adult stink bugs have very few predators to worry about.
 Some birds, insects and reptiles are known to eat stink bugs, but they do not consume them in great enough numbers to decrease stink bug populations.
 In addition, the odor produced by stink bugs also has a bad taste, which leads to them being spit out by many of the fish and other animals that otherwise prey on insects.
-Inside your home, stink bug traps and TERRO® stink bug control products are a great way to take care of an invasion without having to squash them.
+Inside your home, glue traps and TERRO® stink bug control products are a great way to take care of an invasion without having to squash them.

 4. Stink Bugs Can Emit Multiple Scents